 Mary Hutton Biddle Library

-The Mary Hutton Biddle Library, used by Middle and Upper School, provides a space for students to feed their natural intellectual curiosity.
+The Mary Hutton Biddle Library, used by the Middle and Upper School community, provides a space for students to feed their natural intellectual curiosity and nurture a love of reading.
 It is an inviting space for independent and group work and a center for teaching research as a collaborative endeavor.
-The library houses 32,000 monographs, subscribes to over 30 publications and provides a variety of web-based resources, all of which are used in developing advanced research and information literacy skills.
-We are part of a consortium of libraries that comprises public schools, other independent schools, colleges and universities, which gives our students access to an immense selection of material.
-At the heart of it, though, the library is place in which we nurture a love of reading in our students.
+The library provides an extensive collection of print and online resources, all of which are used in developing advanced research and information literacy skills.
+The library program seeks to provide students with the skills needed to be critical users and creators of knowledge.
+Further information about the Mary Hutton Biddle Library is available here.

 Lower School Library